-It’s 2019 and yet Java has the largest developer community across the world, and it always considered as the most useful programming language.
-There are more than 9 million Java Developers who are contributing their skills and knowledge to its further development.
+It’s 2019 and yet Java has the largest developer community across the world and is always considered as the most useful programming language.
+There are more than 9 million Java developers who are contributing their skills and knowledge to its further development.
 The java Frameworks have given the race to reach Java to height, with its framework developer does not need to create a complete web and mobile application from scratch.

 What are Web Frameworks?